Mark Story | June 2020

 With some landlords – used to wielding their bargaining power and still in denial about the broken model for rentals in the retail sector – negotiations appear to be slow.

-However, Vo warns those that have chosen to wait and see in the hope there will be more government relief, could literally run out of time.
+However, Vo warns those that have chosen to wait and see in the hope there will be more government relief, could run out of time.
 Given the absence of any obligation for both parties to agree, she suspects many cases could be headed to mediation.

 A corresponding amount will likely remain unresolved when the pandemic ends.

-“Under this climate, it is difficult for tenants to forecast turnover, but if the parties have not reached an agreement and the tenant does not recommence rental payments after the moratorium period, landlords may exercise their rights under the lease,” she adds.
+“Under this climate, it is difficult for tenants to forecast turnover, but if the parties have not reached an agreement and the tenant does not recommence rental payments after the moratorium period, landlords may exercise their rights under the lease,” she says.

 “Already playing hardball, some landlords have been quick to issue breach notices.”